 Screen Type: This is less important but still is something to look out for.
 Most goggles have LCD screens however, if you see a pair of goggles with OLED screens you know that the image quality will be much brighter and more crisp.
 OLED screens are far more superior to LCD screens.

 Screen Resolution: This describes how pixilated your image will be.
-640×480 is decent and anything below this resolution should be avoided (unless your new to FPV and want a beginners set of FPV goggles to learn.)
+640×480 is decent and anything below this resolution should be avoided (unless you are new to FPV and want a beginners set of FPV goggles to learn.)
 Of course, anything above that resolution is even better!

 Headset Colour: This really isn’t that important however I’ve found that people like to obsess over what their goggles looks like.
 Subsequently choose a colour that you like but bear the following things in mind: Firstly the darker the goggles, he more they will heat up in the sun and thus they become less comfortable.
 Therefore make sure you look at alternative colours too, especially if you live in a hot climate.